pretentiousUsername/delay/exampleSite/content/about/index.md

 ---
-title: "About this theme (a manifesto of sorts)"
+title: "About this theme"
+subtitle: "a manifesto of sorts"
 author: "Ian Mitchell"
 date: "2023-03-08"
 ---